codewith-luke/moneyhub/README.md

   in line with the Strabo stack and ran into a few technical hiccups and missunderstandings (expected but I know I could improve here).
 I should of focused more on just mocking out the moneyhub side of things and implementing my poc work after I had understood their integration and gathered all the pieces.

-- Although I had my priority list I think I could have maybe just creating a skeleton UI.
-The auth was done and worked.
-  However definitely could have been better and I could have shown off more of my skills in that area.

 - I just left keys in the code, in reality this would be in a .env or a secure key store

 - Lambdas I would generally write in typescript